 Having sworn to uphold Duke William’s claim to the English succession, Harold is permitted to take Hakon back to England with him:

-It may be that Alan went to England at this time, for Domesday Book records that he held Wyken Farm in Suffolk at the end of King Edward “the Confessor”‘s reign.
-Many scholars dispute this, saying that “Alan” must be a scribal error, but we know that Count Alan was interred in the parish church, which happens to be at Bury St Edmunds, by Abbot Baldwin, the Confessor’s physician.
+It may be that Alan went to England at this time, for Domesday Book records that “Alanus” held Wyken Farm in Suffolk at the end of the reign of King Edward “the Confessor”.
+Many scholars dispute this, saying that “Alanus” must be a scribal error, but Wyken is in the parish of Bury St Edmunds and Count Alan was interred in the parish church graveyard by Abbot Baldwin, the royal physician for kings Edward and William.

 And why wouldn’t Alan receive some favour from Edward?
 Eudon was an older maternal first cousin of Edward’s.
-Other continental figures associated with Alan also held land in England at this time: Robert fitz Wymarc was a relative of Alan’s, William’s and Edward’s who was one of Edward’s trusted counsellors; Ralph the Staller, from Norfolk, was an aristocrat in Brittany who witnessed at least one of Eudon’s charters; Walter d’Aincourt, who remained a close friend of Alan’s for life, had property in Derby TRE (during the reign of King Edward).
+Other continental figures associated with Alan also held land in England at this time: Robert fitz Wymarc was a relative of Alan’s, William’s and Edward’s ad was one of Edward’s trusted counsellors; Ralph the Staller, from Norfolk, also held lordships in Brittany and witnessed at least one of Eudon’s charters; Walter d’Aincourt, who remained a close friend of Alan’s for life, had property in Derby TRE (during the reign of King Edward).

 All the BT lacks now is Alan’s name.
 Well, here is Edward’s funeral scene.
 Below his shrouded corpse walks a watchful animal.
 Some call it a dog (“King Edward’s pet dog?”), but leaving aside its strangely non-matching tail, it’s an elegantly drawn red fox.

 Hmm.
 In the Norman palace scene with Hakon, the “Hackin’ man” is applying his axe directly below Count Alan.
-Isn’t this prescient of what’s going to happen to Alan’s stallion?
-So not only Hakon, but also Alan is associated with this English rebus.
+Isn’t this prescient of what later happens to Alan’s stallion?
+So not only Hakon, but also Alan, is associated with this English rebus.
 Could “the red fox” (the only one of its kind on the Bayeux Tapestry) be a rebus?
 Yes!
 It’s a Breton rebus for “Alan ar-Rouz”, that is “Alan Rufus”.

 What’s happened to the fox’s tail?
 Instead of a magnificent red brush, it has a scrawny yellow thread.
 Two possibilities come to mind: a late haphazard repair, or a deliberate reference to Alan’s humiliation when, after Edward’s death, many of the continental landholders were stripped of their lands and titles.